rrafraf/aquaphotomics_mvc/README.md

 ## Button-to-Function Mapping

+For a detailed breakdown of which UI element calls which function, and a high-level overview of the function's purpose, see the [UI Button Handler Mapping](./docs/ui_button_handler_mapping.md).

 | Button | Function | Description |
 |--------|----------|-------------|
 | Check COM | check_com() | Verifies the selected COM port |